New research on ethnic minority communities in the Children’s Hearing System

 Date: 2nd October 2017

-Category: General principles, Access to appropriate information, Children in conflict with the law
+Category: General principles, Access to appropriate information, Child justice system

 SCRA has produced a new research report 'An exploration of ethnic minority communities' understanding and awareness of child protection and the Children's Hearings System in Scotland'.